The Role of Trauma in Substance Abuse

 People with Anger, Sadness and Shame

 Some survivors of trauma can experience difficulties regulating their emotions of anger, sadness and shame.
 Self-medication via substance abuse is one of the methods used in an attempt to regain emotional control.
-Unfortunately, this backfires and causes a further disruption of emotions, manifesting as changes that occur during drug and alcohol consumption as well as after effects.
+Unfortunately, this backfires and causes further disruption of emotions, manifesting as changes that occur during drug and alcohol consumption as well as after-effects.
 In treatment, people learn to regulate their emotions without the use of substances.